aleusai/ssl-certs-validator/README.md

 The payload for the two `POST` routes may include a `debug` option, which triggers the returning of extra information about the ssl validation outcome.

-The `local` route may also include the path to a root anchors file, which can then be used for the ssl validation (via an environment variable)
+The `local` route may also include the path to a root anchors file, which can then be used for the ssl validation (via an environment variable).

+One fnal endpoint `/api/sb` can be used to scrape the validator server, as a Prometheus exporter: the scraped information is the same as the Blackbox server, with the addition of the OCSP validation: this endpoint can be used by the Prometheus server for predefined targets to scrape, as is usually done with the Blackbox sxporter.